 Serve Amontillado Sherry cool, but not too cold.
 Aim for 53 to 57°F (12-14°C).
 If you store the bottle in your cellar, it probably has the perfect serving temperature when you get it out.
 Very old styles are good at even higher temperatures.

 Should You Decant Amontillado?

-No, it isn’t necessary to decant Amontillado.
+It isn’t necessary to decant Amontillado.
 Just enjoy it as soon as you open the bottle.

 How to Store Amontillado